ElbyFross/uniform-data-operator/README.md

 ## Auto write/read not enough flexible for me.
 How I can make custom query?
 Auto managing of duplex exchanging of data with SQL server it's just a high end feature.
-But not the only way to manage your data by uniformed way.
+But not the only way to manage your uniformed data.

 All what you need it's pipe down on one level and start direct work with your 'ISqlOperator' instance.